ministryofjustice/offender-assessments-api-kotlin/README.md

 ./gradlew clean build
 ```
 The created JAR file will be named "`offender-assessment-api-<yyyy-mm-dd>.jar`", using the date that the build takes place in the format `yyyy-mm-dd`.

+### Code style & formatting
+`./gradlew ktlintApplyToIdea addKtlintFormatGitPreCommitHook`
+will apply ktlint styles to intellij and also add a pre-commit hook to format all changed kotlin files.

 ### Start the application with H2 database

 The configuration can be changed for the api to use an in-memory H2 database by using the spring boot profile `dev`.
 On the command line run: